solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

 ### Deployment

-BPF program deployment is the process of uploading a BPF shared object into a program account's data and marking the account executable.
-A client breaks the BPF shared object into smaller pieces and sends them as the instruction data of [`Write`](https://github.com/solana-labs/solana/blob/bc7133d7526a041d1aaee807b80922baa89b6f90/sdk/program/src/loader_instruction.rs#L13) instructions to the loader where loader writes that data into the program's account data.
-Once all the pieces are received the client sends a [`Finalize`](https://github.com/solana-labs/solana/blob/bc7133d7526a041d1aaee807b80922baa89b6f90/sdk/program/src/loader_instruction.rs#L30) instruction to the loader, the loader then validates that the BPF data is valid and marks the program account as _executable_.
+SBF program deployment is the process of uploading a BPF shared object into a program account's data and marking the account executable.
+A client breaks the SBF shared object into smaller pieces and sends them as the instruction data of [`Write`](https://github.com/solana-labs/solana/blob/bc7133d7526a041d1aaee807b80922baa89b6f90/sdk/program/src/loader_instruction.rs#L13) instructions to the loader where loader writes that data into the program's account data.
+Once all the pieces are received the client sends a [`Finalize`](https://github.com/solana-labs/solana/blob/bc7133d7526a041d1aaee807b80922baa89b6f90/sdk/program/src/loader_instruction.rs#L30) instruction to the loader, the loader then validates that the SBF data is valid and marks the program account as _executable_.
 Once the program account is marked executable, subsequent transactions may issue instructions for that program to process.

-When an instruction is directed at an executable BPF program the loader configures the program's execution environment, serializes the program's input parameters, calls the program's entrypoint, and reports any errors encountered.
+When an instruction is directed at an executable SBF program the loader configures the program's execution environment, serializes the program's input parameters, calls the program's entrypoint, and reports any errors encountered.